 To ensure that your payment is deposited to your new account in the current month please submit changes prior to the 15th of the month.
 We cannot guarantee that requests received after the 15th of the month will result in the funds being deposited to your new account in that month.

-We advise that you keep your old bank account open until you see that your payment has been deposited to your new account for the first time.
+We advise that you keep your old bank account open until your payment has been deposited to your new account for the first time.

 If you live outside of Canada and do not have a Canadian bank account to which your payment can be deposited, you will receive your payment by cheque payable in Canadian dollars.